seeker89/debug_pso/README.md

 The three-day apple diet - repeat for three days to begin the treatment:
 - start the morning with a glass of water with an entire lemon squized in,
+- during the day
-- during the day, have as much water as wanted,
+  - have as much water as wanted, min.
+2 liters
-- eat as many apples (Red or Golden delicious) as you want,
+  - eat as many apples (Red or Golden delicious) as wanted
 - high colonic irrigation in the evening
 - full tablespoon of olive oil before bed